Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 # Part 1: Introduction to Software Engineering

+## a.
 Explain what software engineering is and discuss its importance in the technology industry.

 **Software engineering** is the disciplined approach to designing, creating, testing, and maintaining software applications.
 It combines principles from computer science and engineering to produce reliable, efficient, and scalable software.